High School Students

 Sydney-based girls and boys are welcome to apply for admission.
 Units are taught by on-campus evening classes and/or distance education (online).

 Rural NSW and Interstate students are welcome to apply for admission via distance education (online).
-Boys are encouraged to apply for on-campus residence during their GAP year.
+Boys are encouraged to apply for on-campus residence during their GAP year after consulting their priest.

-1. You do not need to apply through the University Admissions Centre
+2. You do not need to apply through the University Admissions Centre.

-3. Familiarise yourself with important dates for the academic year
+4. Familiarise yourself with important dates for the entire academic year.

-4. Contact the Registrar directly to discuss your interest
+5. Contact the Registrar directly to discuss your interest.

-5. Complete the application for admission form and gather your supporting material
+6. Complete the admission forms and gather your supporting material.

-6. Make an appointment to visit the Theological College
+7. Make an appointment to visit the Theological College.

 Life as a Student of Theology